sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-deploy-and-call-a-contract.md

 ```

-When `p2phk.method.unlock` is called, an option `sigRequestAddress` is given to the function, and its value is set to be the address of `publicKey`.
+When `p2phk.method.unlock` is called, the option contains `pubKeyOrAddrToSign`, requesting a signature against `publicKey`.

 At the same time, a callback function that accepts a `sigResponses` argument and returns a `Sig` value, which is also filtered by the `publicKey`, replaces the first argument for `unlock`.